 Ensuring Reliable and Secure Data Processes

-Reliability: EDI systems must be as reliable as payroll systems.
+Reliability: Electronic data interchange systems must be as reliable as payroll systems.
 This is because key customers are involved (and eager to levy chargebacks for mistakes).
 Your EDI needs to be easily modified since customer requirements are continually changing.
 For example, customer orders have seasonal discounts that must be reflected on the invoice.

 A solid system and thorough exception reports are needed to achieve reliability.
 Acceptable reliability levels must by written and enforced by the CFO.
 They are achieved through positive cooperation among the Sales, Customer Service, Accounts Payable, IT, and other departments.

 Security: Data sent from your company must be as secure as patient medical records or data exchanged with the Department of Defense.
 This is a reasonable level of security.
 The consequence of an error is an embarrassing disclosure or a legal remedy caused by disclosing key customers’ prices and information.

 The standard you should use is the standard specified by the federal Departments of Human Services and Defense (EDI INT AS2).
 Fortunately it is also the standard supported by most industry leaders such as Wal-Mart, General Motors, Intel, and DuPont and most industry trade groups.

 Failure typically occurs due to inexperience or time constraints.
 If an I.T. technician makes an incorrect setting, failure is possible.

 Security is achieved by attention to the components.
 When used with a properly configured firewall, AS2 meets the standard.
 Fortunately, the cost of an AS2 utility is low and the monitoring of its performance is automated.

 The return can be calculated using these expense categories, which are segmented into launch costs and then annual costs for years one, two, and three.
 A first and approximate calculation is recommended to learn if the proposal has merit.